dbose/monologue/README.md

+# Monologue with Redactor.

+- CKEditor needs some serious dieting.
+Pre-compilation takes too long time.
+It gave up while pushing to heroku
+- Using [redactor-rails](https://github.com/SammyLin/redactor-rails) to integrate redactor with monologue

 # Monologue
 Monologue is a basic mountable blogging engine in Rails built to be easily mounted in an already existing Rails app, but it can also be used alone.